 Tutor.com provides on-demand tutoring, homework help, test preparation and writing assistance for students in grades K-12 in over 40 subjects.
 No appointment is needed.
 Tutors are available 4–11 pm.
 You can also use their practice quizzes and SkillsCenter Resource Library to study 24/7.
 Login to get help today.

 World Book Early Learning For preschoolers and children in the early elementary grades.
 Early Learning offers rich resources designed for easy integration into the classroom curriculum, public library programming, or learning at home.
+This database is provided by the Michigan eLibrary (MeL).

 World Books Kids With thousands of articles, multimedia content, and a collection of biographies, World Book Kids is designed to encourage the young learner to be curious.
+This database is provided by the Michigan eLibrary (MeL).

 World Book Tutorial